-The wall curtains, built in the local calcareous stone, are marked by a string-course moulding.
+The wall curtains, built in the local calcareous stone, are marked by a string-course molding.

-Eight windows with one light open on the lower floor, seven mullioned windows and only one three mullioned window, facing the city of Andria, on the upper one.
+Eight windows with one light open on the lower floor, seven mullioned windows, and only one three mullioned windows, facing the city of Andria, on the upper one.

-The octagonal shaped, courtyard is characterized, as the whole building, by the chromatic contrast between the colours of the utilized materials: coral crushed stone, limestone and marbles.
+The octagonal-shaped, courtyard is characterized, as the whole building, by the chromatic contrast between the colors of the utilized materials: coral crushed stone, limestone, and marbles.